Updated post: 26/01/20 | January 2020

 If you are walking between the old town and Kazimierz, stop off here for gloriously sinful cake and coffee.

 Have you visited Kraków?
 What can you recommend doing during a long weekend there?
 I’d love it if you could share your thoughts by leaving a comment below.
-And if you have found this post useful, I’d be very grateful if you could share it on social media or pin it to your board for future reference.
+And if you have found this post useful, I’d be very grateful if you could share it on social media.